gpx135/fryday/README.md

   * Tags for common dietary needs (vegetarian, vegan, gluten-free, etc.)
   * Allergen information for each dish
 - Filtering System
-  * Allow users to filter menu based on dietary restrictions
+  * Allow users to filter the menu based on dietary restrictions
   * Save dietary preferences in user profiles
 - Nutritional Information
   * Display calorie counts and macronutrients where possible